-N. benthamiana leaves were infiltrated with A. tumefaciens transformed with constructs pBIN35S-CP106, pBIN35S-Rx1, and pBIN35S-NbGlk1-4HA at $A{600 \text{ nm}} = 0.1-0.5$.
-Plants were grown for 4 days at 25 °C with 16 h of light.
-Leaves were harvested, visually inspected, photographed, and scored 1-5 for cell death: with 1 being no visual sign of any cell death whatsoever in the infiltrated region and 5 being complete cell death throughout the infiltrated region (Fig. 8C).
+Nicotiana benthamiana Hypersensitive Response Assay - N. benthamiana leaves were infiltrated with A. tumefaciens transformed with constructs pBIN35S-CP106, pBIN35S-Rx1, and pBIN35S-NbGlk1-4HA at a $A{600 \text{ nm}} = 0.1$ -0.5.
+Plants were grown for 4 days at 25°C with 16 h of light.
+Leaves were harvested, visually inspected, photographed and scored 1-5 for cell death: 1 being no visual sign of any cell death whatsoever in the infiltrated region and 5 being complete cell death throughout the infiltrated region (Figure 8C).